abdifitahabdulkadir/easymart/README.md

 No, you cannot use this project entirely for your own purposes.
 However, feel free to contribute, and if you use it, please provide proper credit and respect the copyright.

+## 📋 License

+The last section of a high-quality README file is the license.
+This lets other developers know what they can and cannot do with your project.
+If you need help choosing a license, refer to https://choosealicense.com/.